-If you are one of the 40 million Americans who suffer from chronic sleep disorder, then your biggest concern might be the effects this could have on the following day.
+If you are one of the 40 million Americans who suffer from a chronic sleep disorder, then your biggest concern might be the effects this could have on the following day.
 How many cups of coffee would you need to get through the day?
 Would your boss notice if you fell asleep at your desk?
 And would anyone care if you didn’t look your best?

 Even teenagers are not getting enough sleep!
 According to some studies, the amount of sleep teenagers get has been decreasing for decades.
 And lack of sleep is no laughing matter.
 A study at Stanford University found that sleep deprivation causes severe health issues and can even lead to suicide.

-How do you feel when you haven’t had a good night sleep?
+How do you feel when you haven’t had a good night's sleep?
 Not very good I presume!
 This is why lack of sleep can affect creativity, impair your decision-making abilities and even make you unfit for activities like driving.
 Falling asleep behind the wheel is not uncommon and thousands of crashes are reported every year; some which cause injuries or fatalities.

 Why Is Sleep So Important For You?